Object-oriented analysis builds a model of a system that is composed of objects.

 An analysis model will not take into account implementation constraints, such as concurrency, distribution and persistence.

 The implementation constraints are decided by a process of object-oriented design, and many design patterns have been defined to solve these generic problems.

 All living beings inherit the characteristics and behaviors of their parents.
-The offspring of a fly looks and behaves like a fly, and that of a bear looks and behaves like
+The offspring of a bear looks and behaves like a bear.

 But despite being similar to their parents, all offspring are also different and unique in their own ways.

 Additionally, a single action may have different meanings for different beings.
-For example, the action eat has different meanings for a fly and
+For example, the action eat has different meanings for a deer and a bear.

 The concept of inheriting characteristics and behaviors from parents can be compared to classes inheriting variables and methods from a parent class.

 Being different and unique in one's own way is similar to how a class can both inherit from a parent and also define additional variables and methods.

 Single actions having different meanings can be compared to polymorphism in Java.